nikolasalge/inference/README_Accelerators.rst

     * The model has to be compiled for the specific accelerator (for more details see Prerequisisites below)
     * Model format for Coral: .tflite (compiled for edgetpu)
     * Model format for NCS2: .xml and .bin
-    * The number of samples N (as in NHWC) you compile the model with has to be the same as the :code:`--samples-per-query` parameter given to MLPerf (see parameter description below)
     * Get model from `here`__, e.g. `MobilenetV1 quantized`__
 * Dataset:
     * Imagenet validation: you have to register on `image-net.org`__ and download ILSVRC2012 Validation Images (6.3GB)